Table of Contents[Hide][Show]

 Fortunately, there is!

-Unfortunately, it takes more time than going to the store, but it lasts a lot longer and is a whole lot healthier!
+Unfortunately, it takes more time than going to the store.
+But it lasts a lot longer and is a whole lot healthier!
 In my pursuit of healthy armpits, I finally stumbled upon a natural homemade deodorant recipe that works and is still natural.
 This is after trying every natural variation I could find (which didn’t work or caused a rash) and after several very failed attempts at making it.

 How to Make Natural Homemade Deodorant

 If you’d like a slightly stronger deodorant recipe with a manly scent, see my DIY Men’s Deodorant recipe.
+Here are a few other of my deodorant recipes to try:

 Not Into DIY?